 For the First Quarter of 2022

 In early trade on February 14, 2022, the average price of the metal was 4882.67 RMB/kg, a daily fall of 2.53%.
-The price trend of precious metals had a solid long-term convergence, and the trend was essentially the same.
+The price trends of precious metals had a solid long-term convergence, and the trends was essentially the same.
 During the first quarter of 2022, silver prices soared.

 Stocks and bonds in the United States sank dramatically overnight as inflation statistics in the United States again exceeded expectations.
 Inflation data boosted investors' hedging and hedging sentiment.
 The price of metal increased as a defensive asset to safeguard against excessive inflation.
 The actual negative interest rate in Q1 2022 was beneficial to precious metals.
 The market was anticipating the announcement of an interest rate rise.